The Ginzburg-Landau order parameter near the second critical field: Introduction

+There might be a physically relevant reason behinds the technical point that forces $\ell$ to increase up to the order of $\kappa^{-1/2}$ when $1-\frac{H}{\kappa}$ approaches $\kappa^{-1/2}$.
+In \cite{SS02}, when $H$ is below but not asymptotically close to $H_{C_2}$, it is constructed test configurations that hint at the expected behavior of minimizers.
+As a consequence, it is expected that the minimizing order parameter will have {\it vortices} and the core size of each vortex is proportional to $\kappa^{-1}$.
+As $H$ approaches $H_{C_2}\sim \kappa$, the core size of the vortex might increase up to $\kappa^{-1/2}$.
+When $H$ is increased further up to $\kappa-\mu\sqrt{\kappa}$ and $\mu\ll 1$, it is expected that all vortices will merge into a giant vortex and superconductivity becomes a surface phenomenon, as is revealed from the energy asymptotics in \eqref{eq-FKam}.
+However, the rigorous verification of the aforementioned picture is open.

+It is not likely that the result of Theorem~\ref{thm:main} extends to squares $Q_\ell$ that live at a distance of order $\kappa^{-1}$ away from the boundary $\partial\Omega$.
+It is pointed in \cite{Pa02} that minimizing order parameters will be of order $1$ in a boundary layer of length scale $\kappa^{-1}$.

-Notice that the result of Theorem~\ref{thm:main} is particularly useful if we know that $E_{\rm Ab}=-\frac12$.
-If this is the case, \eqref{eq-FKam'} and \eqref{eq-K:main} together yield, Such a bound is helpful to construct a vortex structure of $u$ \cite{SaSe}.
-However, if $E_{\rm Ab}<-\frac12$, a convergence such as the one in \eqref{eq-u} does not hold and the profile of $|\psi|^2$ is not homogeneous a.e. in $\Omega$.
+There is an interesting consequence of Theorem~\ref{thm:main}.
+If we know that $E_{\rm Ab}=-\frac12$, then \eqref{eq-FKam'} and \eqref{eq-K:main} together yield, Such a bound is helpful to construct a vortex structure of $u$ \cite{SaSe}.
+However, if $-\frac12<E_{\rm Ab}<0$, a convergence such as the one in \eqref{eq-u} does not hold and the profile of $|\psi|^2$ is not homogeneous a.e. in $\Omega$.
+Existing estimates suggest that $E_{\rm Ab}<-\frac12$ (see \cite{ABN, Sig}) which rule out the complete homogeneity of $|\psi|^2$.
+Notice that this is in agreement with the expected behavior that $\psi$ will have isolated zeros arranged in a (triangular) lattice, \cite{Ab}.